 The much-loved Game Of Thrones is known to shock.
 With violence, nudity, incest and Dragons!
-But even with such an intense and intricate plot, some of the most exciting parts of the GoT world are the things you don’t see onscreen!
+But even with such an intense and intricate plot, some of the most exciting parts of this epic show are the things you don’t see onscreen!
 So here are some of our favourite Thrones tidbits that will blow your mind.

 Caution: Potential spoilers ahead, but if you’re reading this, you probably already know it all!